 Have you spotted dense webs on hedges and wondered what’s lurking inside?
-Ever wondered what spider was behind them as they don’t look like a typical spider’s web.
+Ever wondered what spider was inside them because they don’t look mush more dense than a typical spider’s web?
 Possibly you’ve seen the webs with caterpillars wriggling in them?

 Other silk spinning caterpillars include the Brown Tail Moths & Ermine Moths.
 The web we found on our coast walk is very modest, there are plenty of reports of enormous webs created by the silk-spinning caterpillars, such as this entire tree covered in Yorkshire.

 So if you come across dense webs in shrubs that look like this, do take a closer look……although I can’t guarantee what will be lurking inside!